WHAT DOES IT MEAN TO BE A “PRE” STUDENT?

 You may schedule an appointment to meet one-on-one with your advisor by calling the Dean's office at 231-591-2264.

 * Please note that advising holds are removed only after students attend a Group Advising session.
 Group Advising dates can be found in the "College of Health Professions Pre-Professional Student" portal on OrgSync.
+These dates are posted in October and February of each year, prior to registration.

 Please review the link above “Admissions to the Clinical Programs” or feel free to contact one of the pre -program advisors us at the College of Health Professions: